miraicgoren/murray_analysis_summer_project/02_cross_sections/README.md

 ***2) Cross-sections***

 **semi_auto_cross_section_full.py:**
-Semi-automates Slicer’s CrossSectionAnalysis for each case/side/curve {0,1,2}.
-For every model, it loads the surface and the corresponding centerline/curve markup, preps the module UI, and lets you click Apply (keeps you in control of parameters).
-It then saves cross_section_<case>_<side>_curve{idx}.csv capturing area and coordinates at regular steps along the path.
-The script expects consistent file names for markups (e.g., curve indices 0/1/2) and surfaces; if something is missing, that curve is skipped and noted in the console.
-Use this to produce all raw cross-section CSVs that downstream steps consume.
+Automates running Slicer’s CrossSectionAnalysis for every case, side, and curve (0 = ICA parent, 1 and 2 = daughters).
+For each curve it loads the surface and the matching markup file, sets up the module, and you click “Apply” to generate a table of cross-sections along the path.
+It then saves a CSV named like cross_section_<case>_<side>_curve{idx}.csv.
+It expects consistent file naming for curves and surfaces; if a needed file is missing, it skips that curve and moves on.